Vanessa Hall-Smith

-Vanessa Frances Hall-Smith MBE was the director of the British Institute of Florence from 2004 to 2011.
+Vanessa Frances Hall-Smith MBE (born April 1951) is an English lawyer, musician and writer.
+She was the director of the British Institute of Florence from 2004 to 2011.

+Biography

+Hall-Smith was born in April 1951 and came from a family of doctors.
+She was educated at the Roedean School in Roedean near Brighton, East Sussex.
+After this, she lived in Italy where she attended the University of Perugia, worked as a restaurant photographer in Florence and became fluent in Italian.
+After graduating, Hall-Smith spent a year teaching English in Rome.

-Hall-Smith came from a family of doctors.
-She attended Roedean School, lived in Italy where she attended the University of Perugia, later studying law at the University of Exeter and conducted postgraduate studies in Germany and France.
-At Exeter, Hall-Smith played viola and violin and recorded an album with a progressive rock band Fuchsia.
+Hall-Smith later studied law at the University of Exeter and conducted postgraduate studies in Germany and France.
+At Exeter, Hall-Smith played viola and violin and recorded an album with the progressive rock and folk rock band Fuchsia, providing violin and backing vocals.

-She passed the English bar exam in 1976 and practised as a barrister for a number of years.
+Hall-Smith passed the English bar exam in 1976, then practised as a barrister for a number of years and was secretary of the International Law Association in the 1980s.
 She later requalified as a solicitor and was a partner with the London firms The Simkins Partnership and Harrison Curtis, specialising in advertising rights.
 She spoke publicly on copyright issues; specifically on copyrighted media used in advertising and the associated risks for the advertisers and state regulation of the industry.

-In 2008 Hall-Smith became a Member of the Order of the British Empire "for services promoting UK culture in Italy."
+Hall-Smith was the director of the British Institute of Florence from 2004 to 2011.
+In 2008, Hall-Smith was appointed a Member of the Order of the British Empire "for services promoting UK culture in Italy."

+Hall-Smith returned to England in 2011.
+In 2014, she wrote the foreword for the art history book Agnolo Bronzino: Medici Court Artist in Context by Andrea M. Gáldy.
+She co-edited Rivista, the Magazine of the British-Italian Society, with Linda Northern from 2014 to 2019.
+In 2024-2025, she served as Treasurer of the Islington Choral Society in Islington, North London.

+Personal life

+Hall-Smith married lawyer Alper Riza, a half-Turkish and half-Greek Cypriot in 1981.
+They had two children and separated in the 1990s.